chef/automate/components/docs-chef-io/content/automate/backup.md

   # name (required): The name of the bucket
   name = "<bucket name>"

-  # endpoint (required): The endpoint for the region the bucket lives in.
   endpoint = "https://s3.amazonaws.com"

   # base_path (optional):  The path within the bucket where backups should be stored